Herobone/Sober-Sailor/README.md

 # Sober Sailor ⛵

 Sober Sailor is an online drinking game.
-It's inspiration was that during the lockdown in 2020 the possibilities to meet with friends and have a little party were very limited.
+It's inspiration was that during the lockdown in 2020 the possibilities to meet with friends and have a little party were very limited (and also make our own version as a mixup of existing games and our own ideas).
 So we sat down and started planning and programming this game.

 ## Disclaimer ❗
 This game should be used responsibly!
 We are **not responsible** for any damage caused by this game!